run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 ### Step 1.1 Install NVIDIA Drivers

 If NVIDIA drivers are not already installed on your GPU machines, please install them now.
 Note that on original NVIDIA hardware, these drivers are already installed by default.
-After installing NVIDIA drivers reoobt the machine.
+After installing NVIDIA drivers, reboot the machine.
 Then verify that the installation succeeded by running:

     nvidia-smi